Overview

 Target Audience

 The tutorial aims to balance theory with hands-on ontology engineering over the pizza domain.
 The tutorial is pitched at a basic to intermediate level; no prior knowledge of upper level ontologies or OWL is required.
-Attendees that have knowledge of python may choose to implement the tutorial with python, otherwise attendees will be expected to run Protege.
+Attendees that have knowledge of python may choose to implement the tutorial with python.

 Learning goals